gabwowce/Real-Estate-Data-Collection-Project/README.md

 Analysis Objectives

 The next phase of the Real Estate Data Collection Project is focused on analyzing the collected data to gain insights into the real estate market in Lithuania.
-The analysis aims to uncover patterns, trends, and anomalies within the sales and rental markets, facilitating better understanding for potential buyers, sellers, and renters.
+The analysis aims to uncover patterns, trends, and anomalies within the sales, facilitating better understanding for potential buyers, sellers, and renters.

 #### Market Distribution by City and District:
 --kur kiek yra parduodamu objektu: